Mali coup leader condemns president beating

 “This unspeakable violence is the result of a weeks-long campaign of hate and incitement to crime carried out on certain private radio stations by political and civil society players,” it said.

-Traore’s party ADEMA, which holds a majority of seats in Mali national assembly, demanded that Traore’s security be guaranteed, adding his departure would damage the transition.

-“A delegation of the party will meet him (Traore) today to tell him we think he should stay because if he resigns, it will be catastrophic for the country,” a senior party official said after a meeting in Bamako.

-A Reuters reporter said the streets of the capital Bamako were calm on Tuesday following heavy downpours, while some banks were shut.
+A Reuters reporter said the streets of the capital Bamako were calm early on Tuesday.

 However it was not clear when Traore, a former parliament speaker who has held various cabinet positions, would return to the palace, around which security forces were posted.